 Three changes live inside that identical-looking disc.
 All three trace back to one chip swap.

 U2 chip and UWB 2.0.
-The new ultra-wideband chip roughly doubles the effective Precision Finding range.
-In our testing, AirTag 2 activated the directional arrow at about 75 feet in an open field.
-AirTag 1, sitting three feet away, needed us within 35 feet before the arrow appeared.
+The new ultra-wideband chip extends the effective Precision Finding range.
+In open-field conditions, AirTag 2 tends to activate the directional arrow noticeably farther out, while AirTag 1 typically needs you much closer before the arrow appears.

 The speaker got louder too.
 Apple bumped volume by 50% and shifted the chime from F to G. That higher pitch cuts through ambient noise better.

-In our garage test, AirTag 2 was clearly audible through a closed door from the hallway, while AirTag 1 was faint with a dishwasher running two rooms away.
+In practice, the louder chime makes AirTag 2 easier to hear through a closed door, while AirTag 1 can be faint once background noise picks up.
 9to5Mac’s detailed AirTag 2 comparison found that the speaker was audible inside a closed gym locker with background music playing.
 Apple also redesigned the speaker housing to resist physical tampering.

 Apple Watch Precision Finding.
 This is the one feature no software update can bring to AirTag 1.
 With an Apple Watch Series 9, Ultra 2, or newer, you can trigger Precision Finding directly from your wrist.
 No iPhone needed.

 The watch uses haptic taps and a radar-style display to guide you.
-MacRumors’ AirTag generation comparison confirms that the watch interface connects reliably through walls and furniture, which matched our experience over six months of daily use.
+MacRumors’ AirTag generation comparison confirms that the watch interface connects reliably through walls and furniture.
+For a step-by-step walkthrough, see our Apple Watch Precision Finding guide.

 Is AirTag 2 Worth Upgrading From AirTag 1?